I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatefileex.md

 </dd>
 </dl>

-### -param AllocationSize  [in, optional]
+`AllocationSize`

 Optionally specifies the initial allocation size, in bytes, for the file stream.
 A nonzero value has no effect unless the file is being created, overwritten, or superseded.

-### -param FileAttributes [in]
+`FileAttributes`

 Specifies one or more of the following FILE_ATTRIBUTE_<i>XXX</i> flags, which represent the file attributes to set if you are creating, superseding, or overwriting a file.
 Normally, you specify FILE_ATTRIBUTE_NORMAL, which sets the default attributes.